We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 • signed by the Willmaker

-• Willmaker understand the concept of a Will, what he owns and who is family is
+• Willmaker understand the concept of a Will, what he owns and who his family is

 The differences between an Australian Will and an International Will:

-An ‘Authorised Person’ sign the International Will as a third witness.
+An ‘Authorised Person’ signs the International Will as a third witness.
 An Authorised Person is an Australian lawyer or Australian public notary.
 This is not required for a valid Will in Australia.

 The Authorised Person signs a Certificate stating that the obligations of the Convention are satisfied.
 The Authorised Person then attaches this to the International Will.
-This is not required for a valid Australian Will.
+This is optional for a valid Australian Will.

-An International Will requires the Willmaker and all 3 witnesses to sign every page of the Will.
+An International Will requires the Willmaker and all three witnesses to sign every page of the Will.

 Concurrent Wills are better than International Wills